adelinavaitus/MovieCategorizer/movie-project/README.md

 That's it!
-You should have the development envirnment set up! 😄
+You should have the development environment set up! 😄